pawarherschel/typst/letter.typ

 #set text(size: 12pt) //set global font size

 #letterHeader(
-  myAddress: [1 Rue Gonnet \ 75003 Paris, France],
+  myAddress: [Kharghar, \ Navi Mumbai, \ Maharashtra, \ India - 410210],
-  recipientName: [ABC Company],
+  recipientName: [Caminosoft AI],
-  recipientAddress: [15 Boulevard Roi \ 75011 Paris, France],
+  recipientAddress: [],
   date: [05/05/2023],
-  subject: "Subject: Job Application for Senior Data Analyst" )
+  subject: "Subject: Job Application for Rust Programmer" )

 Dear Hiring Manager,

-I am excited to submit my application for the Senior Data Analyst position at ABC Company.
-With over 5 years of experience in data analysis and a demonstrated track record of success, I am confident in my ability to make a valuable contribution to your team.
+I am excited to submit my application for the Rust Programmer position at Caminosoft AI.
+I am a fresher with little to no experience.
+However, I am confident in my ability to make a valuable contribution to your team.

-In my current role as a Data Analyst at XYZ Company, I have gained extensive experience in data mining, quantitative analysis, and data visualization.
-Through my work, I have developed a deep understanding of statistical concepts and have become adept at using tools such as SQL, Python, and R to extract insights from complex datasets.
-I have also gained valuable experience in presenting complex data in a visually appealing and easily accessible manner to stakeholders across all levels of an organization.

-I believe that my experience in data analysis makes me an ideal candidate for the Senior Data Analyst position at ABC Company.
-I am particularly excited about the opportunity to apply my skills to support your organization's mission and drive impactful insights.
-Your focus on driving innovative solutions to complex problems aligns closely with my own passion for using data analysis to drive positive change in organizations.

-In my current role, I have been responsible for leading data projects from initiation to completion.
-I work closely with cross-functional teams to identify business problems and use data to develop solutions that drive business outcomes.
-I have a proven track record of delivering high-quality work on time and within budget.

-Furthermore, I have extensive experience in developing and implementing data-driven solutions that improve business operations.
-For example, I have implemented predictive models that have improved sales forecasting accuracy by 10%, resulting in significant cost savings.
-I have also developed dashboards that provide real-time insights into business performance, enabling stakeholders to make more informed decisions.
+So far, I've engaged in diverse roles and projects that have enriched my skillset and knowledge.
+As the Deployment Head for the "SHAN: Shift Handover Application for Nurses" project at MGM's College of Engineering, Navi Mumbai, I led the deployment of a collaborative website, bridging engineering and medical students.
+I successfully deployed the frontend on Cloudflare Pages and the backend on Cyclic, utilizing the MERN Stack to create an efficient and seamless platform.

+In my projects and associations, I've showcased my technical prowess and innovation.
+My "Booth Archiver" project, developed using Rust, demonstrates my ability to create practical tools.
+This CLI tool not only scrapes data from the Booth website but also generates Excel spreadsheets and markdown files for each item, showcasing a blend of automation and data manipulation skills.

+I've also ventured into software development through projects like "SQLx VRChat SQLite Test," where I experimented with the SQLx crate in Rust and integrated it with VRChat's SQLite database.

+Additionally, my participation in the GMTK2023 Game Jam resulted in the creation of "Cosmos Conquerors," a game that ingeniously reverses roles from Space Invaders, demonstrating that I have worked under strict deadlines (48 hours from start to finish).

+Collectively, my professional journey encompasses technical proficiency, leadership, and creative problem-solving, positioning me as a well-rounded professional ready to tackle complex challenges in the field.

-As a highly motivated and detail-oriented individual, I am confident that I would thrive in the fast-paced and dynamic environment at ABC Company.
+As a highly motivated and detail-oriented individual, I am confident that I would thrive in the fast-paced and dynamic environment at Caminosoft AI.
 I am excited about the opportunity to work with a talented team of professionals and to continue developing my skills in data analysis.

 Thank you for considering my application.
 I look forward to the opportunity to discuss my qualifications further.